souwadeGit/DSC-510_Introduction-to-programming/README.md

 **Deliverables:**

-o	Final Program in a .py file (Python file)
+o	Final Program in a .py file (Python file) o	Project Notes:
-**The output displays:**
-Would you like to lookup weather data by US City or zip code?
-Enter 1 for US City 2 for zip: 1 Please enter the city name: Omaha
-Current Weather Conditions For Omaha
-Current Temp: 87.1 degrees
-High Temp: 89.6 degrees
-Low Temp: 86 degrees
-Pressure: 1006hPa
-Humidity: 29%
-Cloud Cover: Minimual Cloud Cover
-Would you like to perform another weather lookup?
-(Y/N)y

-o	Project Notes:
  This project is a real-world program.
 I used it as an opportunity to improve my knowledge.
  I signed up for API Key  by using the above link, which allowed me to get my own API key that I used in the real world program.